aladdinpersson/Machine-Learning-Collection/README.md

 # Machine Learning Collection
 In this repository I will be uploading everything machine learning related.
 I try to make the code as clear as possible, and the goal is be to used as a lookup to solve specific problems.
-For most I have also done video explanations on youtube to make it easier to follow the code if you're a beginner, and for some theory I've done the derivations on my blog.
+For most I have also done video explanations on youtube to make it easier to follow the code if you're a beginner, and for a few I've done the derivations on my blog.

-:white_check_mark:: If the algorithm is tested  \
+:white_check_mark:: Algorithm has tested  \
-:small_red_triangle:: If the algorithm is untested  \
+:small_red_triangle:: Algorithm has no tests \
 :scroll:: Link to Blogpost  \
 :tv:: Link to Video